Ovintiv Inc. [OVV] stock Upgrade by BofA Securities analyst, price target now $60

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for OVV.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Ovintiv Inc. go to 51.74%.

-There are presently around $9,587 million, or 79.20% of OVV stock, in the hands of institutional investors.
-The top three institutional holders of OVV stocks are: VANGUARD GROUP INC with ownership of 24,605,468, which is approximately -6.385% of the company’s market cap and around 0.20% of the total institutional ownership; DODGE & COX, holding 22,247,885 shares of the stock with an approximate value of $1.04 billion in OVV stocks shares; and BLACKROCK INC., currently with $696.2 million in OVV stock with ownership of nearly -35.956% of the company’s market capitalization.
+There are presently around $9,161 million, or 79.10% of OVV stock, in the hands of institutional investors.
+The top three institutional holders of OVV stocks are: VANGUARD GROUP INC with ownership of 24,605,468, which is approximately -6.385% of the company’s market cap and around 0.20% of the total institutional ownership; DODGE & COX, holding 22,247,885 shares of the stock with an approximate value of $994.7 million in OVV stocks shares; and BLACKROCK INC., currently with $665.25 million in OVV stock with ownership of nearly -35.956% of the company’s market capitalization.

 Positions in Ovintiv Inc. stocks held by institutional investors increased at the end of August and at the time of the August reporting period, where 231 institutional holders increased their position in Ovintiv Inc. [NYSE:OVV] by around 39,458,713 shares.
 Additionally, 218 investors decreased positions by around 50,268,073 shares, while 53 investors held positions by with 115,164,840 shares.
 The mentioned changes placed institutional holdings at 204,891,626 shares, according to the latest SEC report filing.
 OVV stock had 95 new institutional investments in for a total of 8,830,223 shares, while 63 institutional investors sold positions of 6,413,299 shares during the same period.